shaneHighPeek/jOY-dinner-date-app/GAMIFICATION_GUIDE.md

 ## Overview

-The gamification system is the engagement engine of jOY.
+The gamification system is the engagement engine of Dinner Without Debate.
 It creates a compelling progression loop that keeps users coming back daily and provides tangible rewards for their activity.

 ### Core Components
 1. **Level System** - XP-based progression with titles and rewards